missjlu/UberSFFoodGAEServer/README.md

 ## Front-end

-- Provided user with an interface to.
+- Provided user with an interface to interact with google map, specify the location and search range and get the food truck info, name, address and food item details.
-- Used the Google Maps API 3 to show the map and add the markers for every food truck location.
+- Used the Google Maps API 3 to show the map and add the markers for search location and every food truck location.